BedsAreDragons/MinecraftJavaWebSocket/README.md

 ## Supports
 * All Minecraft Versions.
-* Any Minecraft Server.
-(Possibly for other games too.)
+* Any Minecraft Server. (or any TCP server.)
 * WebSockets.
+* Cloudflare/Cloudflared

 ## Abilities
 * Use a CDN like Cloudflare to proxy your Minecraft server.